github-workshop-octodemo/workshop-from-zero-to-hero/doc/010-devops-deploy-to-kubernetes.md

 The workflow will package and deploy the application to your Kubernetes.

-The application is deployed in the `workflow` namespace.
+The application is deployed in the `<your0github-handle>` namespace.

 You can list the services, that exposes the application in this namespace using the Azure Portal or using the command line:

 ```
-kubectl get services -n workshop
+kubectl get services -n <your-github-handle>
 ```

 You can use the Public IP Address and port to access the application.